 It is an intricate book of folklore -a new Book of Genesis that runs parallel to the story of Cain and Abel.
 It tells the story of early family patriarchs, and their powerful decisions which yield fruit, either bitter or sweet, extending well beyond their own lifetimes for their children to ‘bear their iniquities’.
 The two families we encounter are the Trasks and the Hamiltons.

 Adam Trask’s story is given considerable attention as the main portion of the book.
-We see his father, Cyrus, a Civil War soldier with little note during the war (also the name of the celebrated ancient Persian emperor) who eventually assumes the role of an old war hero, and he is celebrated at the highest forms of government in his old age.
-He was wounded in his first battle in the Civil War and returned home to his family farm in Connecticut.
+We are introduced to his father, Cyrus, a Civil War soldier of little note (also the name of the celebrated ancient Persian emperor found in the Biblical texts, as well as Herodotus and Xenophon).
+Cyrus eventually assumes the role of an old war hero.
+In his old age, he is honored and celebrated at the highest forms of government, despite his lack of heroism in his youth.
+He was wounded immediately in his first battle in the Civil War and returned home to his family farm in Connecticut.
 Cyrus, who is “something of a devil” contracts gonorrhea while in the army and gives it to his young wife, who promptly commits suicide after giving birth to young Adam Trask.
 Cyrus quickly remarries and births a second son, Charles.
-As they grow up, Charles is more violent towards Adam, especially as his envy toward Adam grows.
+As they grow up, Charles is more violent towards Adam, as his envy toward Adam grows.
 Eventually, at Cyrus’s urging, Adam joins the military, though he is the more gentle and good-natured son.
 Adam spends time wandering the country after serving two terms in the army, and he is jailed for vagrancy.
 He escapes from a chain gang and makes a dramatic return to Connecticut.
 At this time, he discovers his father’s inheritance of $100,000 left for the two sons.
 One day, they encounter a young woman on the doorstep, Cathy, a prostitute from Massachusetts unbeknownst to them, who is badly beaten.
 Adam cares for her and falls in love with her, while Charles sees through to her deeper, more villainous ways.
 She is described as having a “malformed soul”.
 Like Cyrus and Charles, she is more of a devil.
 One night, after recovering from her abuse, she drugs Adam to sleep and she crawls into bed to sleep with his brother, Charles.
 Shortly thereafter, Adam moves with Cathy, against her objections, to the Salinas Valley in California where they can build a new “Eden”.
 After arriving, she gives birth to two twin boys, Caleb or “Cal” and Aron, though she does not love Adam or her life in Salinas.
 She promptly shoots Adam and abandons the family.
 Adam, recovering, falls into a depressed stupor, relying on his Chinese servant, Lee, to raise the children.

 Throughout the novel we encounter the recurring theme of “timshel”, or the power of humans to choose between good and evil.
 Yet, we also see the impossibility of this notion.
 Everywhere, sons are bound up by the fate and sins of their forefathers.
 In other words, no man is entirely self-actualized or self-determined; all men depend on the moral compass of their fathers.
 The jealous resentment and the devious machinations of the sons play themselves out again and again in new ways.
 We recall the Furies that chase Orestes in Aeschylus’s Oresteia, taunting him with his past, and never allowing him a moment’s rest from his family’s troubles.
 In Aeschylus, the goddess Athena steps in as a deus ex machina.
 In Steinbeck, there is no redemption.
 Charles is evil.
 Cal is cursed.
-The problem of Timshel is complicated by the desire for men to find Eden, a place without sin, but no matter how far Adam can go, he cannot outrun the sins of his father, nor his nature.
+God offers the opportunity for people to make choices, but human beings are necessarily bound to the iniquities of their forefathers.
+The problem of “timshel” is complicated by the desire for men to find Eden, a place without sin, but no matter how far Adam can go, he cannot outrun the sins of his father, nor his nature.
 Natural law replaces human will, in a torturous and gritty corner of the Salinas Valley.
-In Steinbeck, we can taste the tears, smell the fertile soil, and feel the pains of violence as people are divided between gentle, good-natured people who are ultimately taken advantage of, like Adam, Aron, or Sam Hamilton; and capricious “devils” who are successful and ultimately survive, like Cyrus, Charles, and Cal.
-One is either virtuous, poor, and bearing of much suffering, or vicious, wealthy, and conniving to get what they want.
+In Steinbeck, we can taste the tears, smell the fertile soil, and feel the pains of violence as people are divided between two categories: gentle, good-natured people who are ultimately taken advantage of, like Adam, Aron, or Sam Hamilton; and capricious “devils” who are successful survivalists, like Cyrus, Charles, and Cal.
+One is either virtuous, poor, and bearing of much suffering, or vicious, wealthy, and conniving.
 In East of Eden there is no purgatory, only hell.
-Yet there is great beauty in the pits of hell.
+Yet there is great beauty in suffering.